-I created a phased plan that would allow Clean Water to publish the redesigned site with up to a year’s worth of content for each major section of the site and would allow content managers to back-fill older content after site launch.
-I then recruited a separate team to aid with the physical editing and migration of content into the CMS.
+I then created a phased plan allowing Clean Water to publish the redesigned site with up to a year’s worth of content for each major section.
+I recruited a separate team help with content editing and migration.

-The rebranding included a new logo, color palette, and brand guide.
+Rebranding included a new logo, color palette, and brand style guide.
 This rebranding approved by the team I assembled and guided is still in use by Clean Water today.
-With this in place I moved forward with our design partner to the website look and feel.
-The same team that worked on the rebranding also worked on the site design.
+IOther deliverables included:

 - staff survey on organizational perceptions

 - determination and writing of technical requirements for CMS implementation